wangivan/androidprojectbeta/README.md

 # androidprojectbeta
 only as backup and trial area
+test